-Sashiko pattern Shippōtsunagi
+Sashiko Pattern Shippōtsunagi

 The traditional Japanese pattern shippōtsunagi 七宝繋ぎ belongs to the moyōzashi patterns | Sashiko Pattern

-Sashiko pattern Shippōtsunagi
+Sashiko Pattern Shippōtsunagi

 The traditional Japanese pattern shippōtsunagi 七宝繋ぎ means "seven treasures linked."
 It is also referred to as wachigai 輪違 "various circles" sometimes.